pchudzik/blog.pchudzik.com/content/post/2017/random-test-data.md

 }
 {{</highlight>}}

-Now when you have production objects factory you can reuse it's logic for test data creation:
+Now when you have production objects factory you can reuse its logic for test data creation:

 {{<highlight java>}}
 public class TestArticleFactory {